bbc/psammead/packages/components/psammead-brand/README.md

 `ScriptLink` component should be passed to `scriptLink` only when linking to a service variant.

 The `focusRef` prop is used so that the brand can be programmatically focussed for accessibility reasons.
-This ref will be assigned to an HTML anchor element which can be focussed using the DOM APIs: `focusRef.current.focus()`;
+This ref will be assigned to an HTML anchor element which can be focussed using the DOM APIs: `focusRef.current.focus()`.

 ```jsx
 import Brand from '@bbc/psammead-brand';